kodexa-labs/aws-eks-cdk/README.md

 **Note that you will be asked if you wish to delete the primary.
 Type Y. This process will take a while to complete as did the 'cdk deploy'**

-If you need help with any of these steps for working with EKS clusters for Kodexa come join us in [Kodexa Slack](https://slack.kodexa.com) \[3\]
+If you need help with any of these steps for working with EKS clusters for Kodexa, come join us in [Kodexa Slack](https://slack.kodexa.com) \[3\]

 \[1\]:    https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html